Genitive case: Albanian

 If the possessed object is masculine, the clitic is i.
 If the possessed object is feminine, the clitic is e.
 If the possessed object is plural, the clitic is e regardless of the gender.

 The genitive is used with some prepositions: me anë ('by means of'), nga ana ('on behalf of', 'from the side of'), për arsye ('due to'), për shkak ('because of'), me përjashtim ('with the exception of'), në vend ('instead of').

+Armenian

+The genitive in Armenian is generally formed by adding "-ի":